hashicorp/nomad/website/source/docs/drivers/docker.html.md

     ```

 * `volumes` - (Optional) A list of `host_path:container_path` strings to bind
   host paths to container paths.
-Can only be run on clients with the
+Can be disabled on clients by setting the
-  `docker.volumes.enabled` option set to true.
+  `docker.volumes.enabled` option set to false.

     ```hcl
     config {